August 2, 2008 Kelly was stationed in Grafenwoehr, Germany as an

 initiated into validity of the charges.
 All refused to even take a look at

-Administration, I have written two messages and two letters to President
+To the Trump Administration, I have written three messages and two letters to President

 Trump asking for a pardon for Kelly based upon the facts presented above.